 The program is open to participants without regard to race, color, creed, gender, disability and national origin.
 Recruitment includes public relations efforts through person- to- person word of mouth, contacts through churches, community social and recreational events, annual Head Start sponsored activities for the public, television and other forms of media.

-The program provides enrollment opportunities first to children from eligible families of poverty and low income levels, 130% above poverty, and 10% any income level as specified by the Office of Management and Budget, an official department of the United States Government.
-A Recruitment and Selection Committee comprised of individual community residents, community agency partners and school board representatives meet twice a year or as often as needed to select children for the program and to develop or review policy.
-Early Head Start and Head Start accept applications for enrollment year round and maintain a waiting list of eligible children who may be placed in the program as vacancies occur.
+The program provides enrollment opportunities first to children from eligible families whose incomes fall below the poverty guidelines, 130% above the poverty guidelines, and 10% any income level as specified by the Office of Management and Budget, an official department of the United States Government.
+A Recruitment and Selection Committee comprised of individual community residents, community agency partners and school board representatives meets annually or as often as needed to select children for the program and to develop or review policy.
+Head Start accepts applications for enrollment year round and maintains a waiting list of eligible children who may be placed in the program as vacancies occur.

 Program Monitoring and Licensing:

-The St. Charles Parish Head Start Program sites are licensed as Class “A” Child Care Centers by the State of Louisiana Department of Social Services.
+The St. Charles Parish Head Start Program sites are licensed as Type III Child Care Centers by the Louisiana Department of Education’s Division of Licensing.
 The department conducts yearly reviews of all aspects of program operations and recommends corrective actions as needed.
-Additionally, the Administration for Children and Families of the federal government conducts onsite program evaluation and monitoring every three years and provides a summary of recommendations for improvement.
-During school year 2009-2010, the program will receive its tri-annual monitoring and looks forward to receiving another 100% per cent compliance report for all areas of operation (legal, fiscal, educational, parental, transportation, facilities, and community) as received in the last monitoring of 2006.
+Additionally, the Administration for Children and Families of the federal government conducts onsite program evaluation and monitoring annually and provides a summary of recommendations for improvement.

 Head Start: Center Based